LisbonLisboaPortugal.com

 The view from the roof of the Panteão Nacional

-Alfama nightlife could be considered as a much calmer version of the Bairro Alto district, which consists mostly of late-night restaurants and bars.
-Most bars in Alfama are small, often having just a handful of tables, and this gives them a personable and intimate atmosphere.
-Alfama is not for wild nights, it’s a place to chat and socialise with friends.
+Alfama nightlife could be considered a much calmer version of the Bairro Alto district, consisting mostly of late-night restaurants and bars.
+Most bars in Alfama are small, often with just a handful of tables, giving them a personable and intimate atmosphere.
+Alfama is not for wild nights; it’s a place to chat and socialize with friends.
+Some of the best bars in Alfama include:

 The best tourist attraction of the Alfama district is the Castelo de São Jorge.
 This castle has been entwined with Portugal’s early history and was the location in which the Christian Crusaders defeated the North African Moors in 1147.
 The castle’s importance waned from the 15th century and was badly damaged by the 1755 earthquake, but was restored to its former magnificence in the 1940s.